 ’In great architecture there is constant deep breathing of shadow and light, shadow inhales and illumination exhales light’’ Junichiro Tanizaki (1977:18) ‘In praise of shadow’

-The oxidised sterling silver and mother of pearl brooch pictured pulses softly close to the heart; a small breath of the country's timelessness, its endless shifting of land, sea and desert sand.
+The ebony shadow and mother of pearl pulse softly close to the heart; a small breath of the country's timelessness, its endless shifting of land, sea and desert sand.
 This breath also holds a deep fear of environmental catastrophe.
 It is from this threshold of grief and hope for our wounded earth that I find the impulse to make.